 It may provide one method of compensation for our clients’ losses.

-Can I sue private entities under the Anti-Terrorism Act?
+Can I sue private entities involved in the Hamas attack on Israel?

 Yes.
 Under the Anti-Terrorism Act (ATA), an injured United States national or their survivors, heirs, or estates if they were killed by international terrorism can sue private entities.
 This includes financial institutions or cryptocurrency exchanges.
 In addition, as was the case with our November 17, 2024, filed complaint, we are pursuing claims against the various Foreign Terrorist Organizations (FTOs) that were involved in these attacks.
 They include Hamas, the Palestinian Islamic Jihad, Hezbollah, and the Popular Front for the Liberation of Palestine.